Chiang Mai Property: Investor vs Tourist. Pick One.

 The Tourist Buys the Photos.
 The Investor Buys the Math.

 The Chiang Mai property tourist sees a unit on an international portal.
 The light is good.
 The pool is photogenic.
 The agent replies within twenty minutes in fluent English.
 The price is "below Bangkok," which sounds like a deal because the only comparison point in their head is Bangkok.
 They fly in for a long weekend.
 They view three units curated by the agent.
 They feel decisive.
 They put down a deposit on the second day.
 They congratulate themselves on the trip.
+The rental-yield data the tourist never models.

 The tourist optimizes for the trip.
 The investor optimizes for the exit.
 The tourist asks "do I like this?"
 The investor asks "in five years, when I want to sell, who is the next buyer, what will they pay, and what frictions will block the transfer?"
 Those are completely different questions producing completely different decisions.
+The freehold math the tourist never checks.

 Neither posture is morally superior.
 Both are valid uses of money.
 But pretending to be one while you are actually the other is how foreigners lose meaningful sums in the Chiang Mai property market.
 The honest version is to pick one before the search begins and stick with it.
+Which is why the protocol that automates this exists as a $20 PDF.

 The Five Things Tourists Skip That Investors Never Do